Kashf (TV series)

-Kashf (کشف) is a 2020 Pakistani spiritual romantic drama television series, premiered on Hum TV on 7 April 2020.
-It is written by Imran Nazeer, developed by Shahzad Javed, Head of Content, HUM TV, directed by Danish Nawaz and produced by Momina Duraid.
-The show stars Hira Mani in a titular role of Kashf, who has engaged in recurrent nightmares that eventually take the shape of reality.
-The supporting cast include Junaid Khan, Samina Ahmad, Waseem Abbas, Lubna Aslam and Hajra Khan.
+Kashf (کشف) is a 2020 Pakistani spiritual romantic drama television series, that premiered on Hum TV on 7 April 2020.
+It is written by Imran Nazeer, developed by Shahzad Javed, Head of Content, HUM TV, directed by Danish Nawaz, and produced by Momina Duraid.
+The show stars Hira Mani in the title role of Kashf, who has engaged in recurrent nightmares that eventually take the shape of reality.
+The supporting cast includes Junaid Khan, Samina Ahmad, Waseem Abbas, Lubna Aslam and Hajra Khan.
 Music for the series has been composed and produced by Hamza Akram.

+The series received mixed reviews, with praise for the performances of Mani and Khan.
+In addition, Mani received nominations of Best TV Actress - Critics' choice and Best Television Actress - Jury, respectively, at the 20th Lux Style Awards and the 2nd Pakistan International Screen Awards for her performance.